 Description: Meadow knapweed belongs to the Sunflower family.
 This plant is native to Europe and was thought to be introduced to North America as a contaminant in alfalfa seed (Ball et al 2006).
 Meadow knapweed can grow up to 1m tall.
 It has lance-shaped basal leaves.
 Several large purple-pink flower heads form at the top of its branched, hairy, erect stems.
 This species of knapweed is considered to be a hybrid between brown and black knapweed and is often confused with those knapweed species as well as Spotted knapweed.
 Meadow knapweed reproduces solely by seed (Ball et al 2006).

 Type: Perennial Forb

 Method of Spread: Meadow knapweed reproduces primarily through seed however it can re-grow from root and crown fragments.
 Seeds germinate throughout the growing season and plants typically flower from May to July.
-Seed is spread via humans, wind and animals and can remain viable in the soil for several years.
+The seed is spread via humans, wind, and animals and can remain viable in the soil for several years.